tylergross97/pdx_somatic_variant_calling/README.md

              ```
              - Here you will see the 'mm10.nsgSpike.fa' reference genome that you can specify in your nextflow.config file for params.mm39_fasta instead of the unmodified mouse reference genome

-4. GATK Resource Bundle (for hg38)
+4. GATK Resource Bundle (accessory files)
    - Download from: [GATK Resource Bundle](https://gatk.broadinstitute.org/hc/en-us/articles/360035890811-Resource-bundle)
       - This contains the accessory files needed for the variant calling portion of the pipeline (e.g., database of common germline variants)
          - Note that some of these files are multiple GBs - this is one of the reasons I personally use an HPC system and not my local computer!